-We make no bones about it, we’re a bunch of coffee fiends at dealchecker.
-And while the various oh-so-trendy coffee houses on our doorstep suit us down to the ground most of the time, we do get the odd hankering to sample caffeiney treats from further afield.
+The first day of October marks International Coffee Day, and we make no bones about it, we’re a bunch of coffee fiends at dealchecker.
+While the various oh-so-trendy coffee houses on our doorstep suit us down to the ground most of the time, we do get the odd hankering to sample caffeine-y treats from further afield.
 At times a simple latte (hazelnut, pumpkin or otherwise) just won’t do the job when we’re craving something more exotic.

 Luckily, we’re spoiled for choice when it comes to holiday spots that pack a punch in the coffee stakes.
 From the elegant coffee houses of Vienna to the hip indie establishments of Seattle, here are our 10 favourite destinations for a coffee-rich getaway.

-The Austrian capital is a must for anyone who feels a cup of coffee is best enjoyed when consumed in an elegant setting to the sound of tinkling notes from a nearby piano.
-And a hefty slice of Linzer torte never goes amiss either.
+The Austrian capital is a must for anyone who feels a cup of coffee is best enjoyed when consumed in an elegant setting to the sound of tinkling notes from a nearby piano – and a hefty slice of Linzer torte never goes amiss either.
 Vienna‘s coffee culture dates back to the 17th century and remains an ‘Intangible Cultural Heritage’ to this day, according to UNESCO.
-The décor of typical Viennese coffee houses is ornate and sophisticated, and any establishments worth their salt pride themselves on their wide range of coffee drinks on offer.
-Two of the best-known and best-loved include Café Griensteidl and Café Central, both epitomising typical Viennese style down to their marble tabletops and scrummy selection of pastries.
+The décor of a typical Viennese coffee house is ornate and sophisticated, and any establishments worth their salt pride themselves on their wide range of coffee drinks on offer.
+Two of the best-known and best-loved include Café Griensteidl and Café Central, both of which epitomise typical Viennese style down to their marble tabletops and scrummy selection of pastries.

 Atomica Coffee, Melbourne © eGuide Travel

-Australia‘s garden city is brimming with chic cafés offering no end of innovative takes on the humble cup of joe.
+Australia‘s garden city is brimming with chic cafés offering no end of innovative takes on the humble cup of Joe.
 After all, it’s thanks to Antipodean cities like Melbourne with a celebrated coffee culture that the gap between the cappuccino and the latte was bridged in the form of the flat white.
-Try Proud Mary in Collingwood which offers the best pork belly sandwich in town as well as fabulous coffee, and Sila Espresso Bar in Fitzroy, a real blast from the past right down to the vinyl padded bar and chequerboard lino floor.
-And if you happen to be in the city in May 2014, make the International Coffee Expo your first port of call.
+Try Proud Mary in Collingwood, which offers the best pork belly sandwich in town as well as fabulous coffee, and Sila Espresso Bar in Fitzroy, a real blast from the past right down to the vinyl padded bar and chequerboard lino floor.
+And if you happen to be in the city in May, make the International Coffee Expo your first port of call.

 Seattle, Washington, USA